harupy/dbdark/README.md

 ## How it works
 Each cell on the notebook has an object called `CodeMirror` which contains functions to get and edit the cell content.
-This extension injects a JS script to override the properties of `CodeMirror` and add features not provided by default.
+This extension injects a JS script to override some properties of `CodeMirror` and add features not provided by default.

 [CodeMirror: User Manual](https://codemirror.net/doc/manual.html)